matthieucan/quebec-monitoring/README.md

 s/docker.io/docker/g Makefile`, or symlink docker.io to your docker binary.

-And now, navigate to your container IP.
-In order to know your container IP, you can run `sudo docker.io inspect <container-number>`, replacing `<container-number>` by the last line returned by the previous command.
+And now, navigate to `http://localhost:8080`.
+Say hello to your instance!

 <dl>
   <dt>What?
 You really use sudo?
 This looks dangerous.</dt>